Support Services for Businesses

-Qualifying businesses will receive up to 75 per cent of employees’ wages up to a maximum benefit of $847 per week per employee.
-This subsidy is extended to June 2021 and open for employers of all sizes and across all sectors who have suffered a drop in gross revenues of at least 15 per cent in March, and 30 per cent in April and May.
-The program has been extended and will be in place until the end of August.
-More details regarding eligibility for June, July and August are expected soon.
+Qualifying businesses will receive up to 75% of employees’ wages up to a maximum benefit of $847 per week per employee.
+This subsidy is extended to June 2021 and open for employers of all sizes and across all sectors who have experienced a drop in revenue, calculated by comparing your eligible revenue during the crisis with your eligible revenue from a previous period.

 In advance of applying, businesses are asked to ensure they are set up for direct deposit with the Canada Revenue Agency.
 The deadline to apply is January 31, 2021, or 180 days after the end of the claim period, whichever comes later.
 Click here for more information and to apply online.

 Canada Emergency Business Account (CEBA)

 The Canada Emergency Business Account (CEBA) provides interest-free loans of up to $40,000 to small businesses and not-for-profits to help cover operating costs during periods when revenues have been temporarily reduced.
 Repaying the balance of the loan on or before December 31, 2022 will result in loan forgiveness of 25% (up to $10,000).

 As of October 26, 2020, the Canada Emergency Business Account (CEBA) is available to businesses that have been operating out of a non-business banking account.

 To be eligible, businesses must have been operating as a business as of March 1, 2020, must successfully open a business account at a Canadian financial institution that is participating in CEBA, and meet the other existing CEBA eligibility criteria.
 The deadline to apply for CEBA is December 31, 2020.

 A New Loan Guarantee for Small and Medium Enterprises

 To support small and medium-sized enterprises (SMEs) operations, Export Development Canada will guarantee new operating credit and cash flow term loans that financial institutions extend to SMEs, up to $6.25 million.